-Dwellings must be single storey and have a finished floor level lees than 1,000 mm above the natural ground level.
+Dwellings must be single storey and have a finished floor level less than 1,000 mm above the natural ground level.

-- a) Development must provide adequate off-street parking to maintain the existing levels of service and safety on the road network. - b) Parking areas and access driveways must be functional in design. - c) Parking areas should be visually attractive and constructed, designed and situated so as to encourage their safe use. - d) The number of spaces is determined based on the occupation potential.
-Note: rooms capable for use as a bedroom, e.g. 'study' are counted as a bedroom. - e) Any vehicle entering or leaving the driveway must be visible to approaching vehicles and pedestrians. - f) Driveway access to a major road should be avoided where possible.
+- a) Development must provide adequate off-street parking to maintain the existing levels of s and safety on the road network. - b) Parking areas and access driveways must be functional in design. - c) Parking areas should be visually attractive and constructed, designed and situated so encourage their safe use. - d) The number of spaces is determined based on the occupation potential.
+Note: rooms cafor use as a bedroom, e.g. 'study' are counted as a bedroom. - e) Any vehicle entering or leaving the driveway must be visible to approaching vehicle pedestrians. - f) Driveway access to a major road should be avoided where possible.